m13253/JKSN/javascript/README.md

 Currently there may be some bugs.
 Feel free to report them.

+### Usage

+You can use `libjksn` as a JavaScript module. `JKSN.stringifyToArrayBuffer`, `JKSN.stringifyToString`, `JKSN.parseFromArrayBuffer`, `JKSN.parseFromString` are the most common methods.

+You can read the source code to understand how it works.

 ### License

 This program is licensed under BSD license.